duanyiqun/YOLO-Minimal/README.md

   --mname MNAME         experimentname
 ```
 Same to most of other implementations, you should firstly run [xml2txt.py](https://github.com/DuanYiqun/pytorch_implementation_of_Yolov1/blob/master/xml_2_txt.py) to change xml annotaitons of VOC dataset to a txt file which contains bounding boxes and classes line by line.
+This repository is writted as review, part of functions still under construction due to limited time, but the part for training has already completed and tested.
+Part of the functions in dataset.py and yololoss.py referenced to several existed blogs.